ff6347/jekyll-nav-gen/README.md

 Jekyll Nav Generator
 ====================

+This Jekyll plugin generates menu (`<li>`) entries for each `<h2>` headline.
+It only works with collections not pages nor posts.
+It could be more generic.
+Written for [fabianmoronzirfas/jekyll-theme-tou-dai](https://github.com/fabianmoronzirfas/jekyll-theme-tou-dai).
+See the theme for its usage.

-This could be more generic.
-Written for [fabianmoronzirfas/jekyll-theme-tou-dai](https://github.com/fabianmoronzirfas/jekyll-theme-tou-dai) Currently it needs a menu structure like this one:
+Currently it needs a menu structure like this one.
+Could be placed into `_include/header.html`:

 ```html
     <header>